Project-Our-s/Network-Attack-Analysis-And-Detection/README.md

 * Demonstrates a simulated real-time threat detection system using engineered network traffic features.
 *  Displays anomaly alerts and simulated risk scores, illustrating how suspicious network behavior can be identified using machine learning.
  ![Bi_page1](images/Dashboard_Image4.png)

+## Future Improvements

+Future enhancements will focus on developing a standalone desktop/web application that integrates the Hybrid IDS with an AI-powered cybersecurity assistant.
+The application will provide real-time threat analysis, explain detected attack types, assess their severity, and recommend preventive measures and mitigation strategies.
+Additional features such as live network monitoring, automated alerts, and an interactive dashboard can further improve the system's usability for real-world cybersecurity applications.